The organization seen as a social

 Formal Organization

-When we say "formal", as we have seen,
+When we say "formal", as we have seen, we refer to the

-we refer to the structure established by the company and which is
+structure established by the company and which is a result of the

-a result of the departmentalization.
-It is also the politics, the
+departmentalization.
+It is also the politics, the norms and formal

-and rewards established by the company and which are specifically
+by the company and which are specifically destined to influence the

-destined to influence the behavior in a way that is favorable to the
+behavior in a way that is favorable to the organization.
+Per example:

-organization.
-Per example: it is pre-supposed that a system of incentives
+it is pre-supposed that a system of incentives will increase the productivity,

-will increase the productivity, but these organizational designs often
+but these organizational designs often have unexpected consequences

-have unexpected consequences as well.
-George Elton Mayo, with his
+as well.
+George Elton Mayo, with his experiences in the Western Electric

-on the fact that the norms of the informal group, per example, established
+Company, found important evidences on the fact that the norms of the

-that it shouldn't give up until reaching or surpassing the standard.
+until reaching or surpassing the standard.
+The origins of such informal

-The origins of such informal norms (non-written) were based, among
+norms (non-written) were based, among other caused, on the workers'

-other caused, on the workers' fear to a dismissal.
+fear to a dismissal.

 Informal Organization

-The organizational behavior -taking into account
+The organizational behavior -taking into account that human beings

-that human beings are sociable animals and generally work in a group-
+are sociable animals and generally work in a group- can not be understood

-can not be understood or foreseen only through the analysis of the
+or foreseen only through the analysis of the formal organization,

-of each individual will be determined also:
+will be determined also:

 -by what could be approved or disapproved by his co-workers